desiredpersona/minimal-jekyll-theme/docs/_posts/2017-05-15-post-with-hero-with-call-to-action.md

 - `layout:` Choose `hero` or `header`.
 - `image:` Set a background image.
-- `caption:` Create captions with support for markdown urls.
+- `caption:` Create a header image caption.
+Support for markdown links.
 - `cta:` Allows you to create a call-to-action.
 - `cta_url:` Call-to-action link.
-External links will open in a new tab.
+URL's starting with 'http' will open in a new tab automatically.
 - `cta_class:` Overwrite the themes default CTA button classes on any page.
 Control the text color, button color, button shape and button border color.
 - `class:` Overwrite the themes default header classes on any page.
-You can set background overlays for mobile, tablet and desktop.
+Easily set background overlays for mobile, tablet and desktop.

 I highly recommend you take a look at all the features of this theme.
 I think you will be blown away.